When you’re performing in a place of worship, it’s only natural that you want to sound your best.

 It has a multi piece neck that feels great to play, alongside the fret work and rounded fingerboard.

 The body consists of Sitka spruce top along with High Pressure Laminate back and sides.
 The neck features rust birch laminate.
 This all combines to create a guitar with a simple and classic look that you’re sure to enjoy.
-Though we wouldn’t recommend just staring at it for hours - you have music to get to playing!
+Though I wouldn’t recommend just staring at it for hours - you have music to get to playing!

 - Ideal for smaller people - good for children, for instance